timds/adjourn/README.md

 ## To do

-* Handle alternative date formats
-* Searching and filtering
+* Searching and tag filtering
-* Speed up display of long entries
+* Non-default date formats